Kiribati Visa Information

-But before you travel to Kiribati, you should know that you may be required to get a visa before departure.
-According to Kiribati’s visa policy, there are 72 countries and territories whose nationals can travel to Kiribati without a visa.
-The amount of time they can stay in Kiribati varies from 30 days to 4 months, depending on the nationality.
-The rest of the travelers from around the world need to apply for a visa before departure.
+Before you hop on any planes, be aware that you might need a visa before departure.
+According to Kiribati’s visa policy, there are currently 72 countries and territories whose citizens can travel to Kiribati without a visa.
+The length of stay varies from 30 days to 4 months, depending on nationality.
+The rest of the world needs to apply for a visa before departure.

-If you want to find out whether or not you need a Kiribati visa, you can look for the information online, but we suggest using the Visa Checker.
-It is a simple and easy to use tool.
-You must select your country of origin from the drag-down menu on the left and put Kiribati as your destination on the right.
-If you are not required to get a Kiribati visa, you are good to go, but if you do, the Visa Checker gives you a list of embassies that are near you.
+If you want to find out whether or not you need a Kiribati visa, you can search around for info online, but we suggest using our Visa Checker Tool located in the top right corner of this page.
+Just select your country of origin from the drag-down menu on the left and choose Kiribati as your destination on the right.
+If you are not required to get a Kiribati visa, Bon Voyage!
+But if you need one, the Visa Checker offers you a list of embassies where you can apply in-person.
 Keep in mind that Kiribati does not have diplomatic missions in all countries.
-In Asia, for example, the embassy is located in Taipei, Taiwan.
+In East Asia, for example, the embassy is located in Taipei, Taiwan.

-Before going to the diplomatic mission of Kiribati to apply for your visa, you must read about the requirements.
-You can find a lot of information online, although we recommend that you contact the embassy itself and ask your questions there.
-The information online is not always the most reliable, and you do not want to waste time going back and forth to the embassy.
-Nevertheless, what we can tell you is that you need to have a valid passport that does not expire for another 6 months from the date of arrival in Kiribati.
+Before you go to the diplomatic mission of Kiribati to apply, you need to read more about you nationality's specific requirements.
+You can find a lot of info online, although we recommend that you contact the embassy itself and ask your questions there.
+While the internet is vast, sometimes outdated and incorrect info can lead to critical mistakes in the application process.
+Nevertheless, what iVisa can tell you is that you'll need a passport valid for at least 6 months beyond your date of arrival in Kiribati.
 For further information, contact the diplomatic mission.

-While we cannot help with the Kiribati visa application itself, we hope that the information above is useful.
+While we cannot help with the Kiribati visa application at the moment, we hope that the information above is useful.

 Is iVisa.com a legitimate company?